A bit of fresh delight for summertime dining.

 ( add grilled chicken with a light zesty baste)

-We topped off the veggie-pasta with some homemade pesto and fresh picked tomatoes from the garden.
+We topped off the veggie-pasta with some homemade pesto and fresh picked tomatoes from the garden. ( final harvest of the season)

 From the garden to the table, the whole meal took about 30minutes (including the chicken on the grill).
 Bone-apa-tee!